kloggy/Home-Assistant/README.md

 __Version 1__ is now at: https://github.com/kloggy/HA-Irrigation-Version1

-That contains the very latest version including all changes I have made and is currently the version I use (until version 2 is fully implemented).
+That contains the very latest code including all changes I have made and is currently the version I use (until version 2 is fully implemented).

 The Version 1 in this repository __will not be updated__